 - Carry only one credit card and the cash you will need.
 Keep your cash in multiple pockets, and only reach into the pocket with the proper amount for what you need to purchase.

-- If you do carry an expensive camera, keep it in a backpack or zippered pocket except when you want to take a shot.
+- Depending on the neighbourhood, don’t bring a big camera.
+If you do carry an expensive camera, keep it in a backpack or zippered pocket except when you want to take a shot.

 - Avoid using mobile phones in public.
 They are frequently grabbed right out of people’s hands.